 5.10.
 The Charterer will assume full responsibility for the safe navigation and custody of the Yacht at all times during the Agreed Charter Period including for the security of the Yacht and all equipment while in harbour, at anchor or when otherwise left unattended.

 5.11.
 The Charterer will not allow any animals on board the Yacht unless with the prior written consent of the Owner or of Sailaway acting as Booking Agent for the Owner; and any damage caused by any animal allowed on board during the Agreed Charter Period will be the liability of the Charterer.

 5.12.
 The Charterer will comply with all rules and regulations of MCA, Customs, harbour or other competent authorities to which the Yacht becomes subject.

 5.13.
 The Charterer will not navigate the yacht through the Crinan Canal nor South or West of the Mull of Kintyre without the prior written approval of the Owner or of Sailaway acting as Booking Agent for the Owner; in the event that such approval is given, the amount of the Security Deposit will normally be increased.

-5.14 At the time of paying the 80% balance of the charter fee, the Charterer will complete and submit a “crew details form” which will include information about the sailing experience & qualifications, next of kin contact details etc. of each member of the charter party.
+5.14 At the time of paying the 80% balance of the charter fee, the Charterer will complete and submit a “crew details form” which will include information confirming the sailing experience & qualifications, next of kin contact details etc. of each member of the charter party.

-6. ROLE OF SAILAWAY SCOTLAND YACHT CHARTER LTD:
+6. ROLE OF SAILAWAY SCOTLAND YACHT CHARTER: